Sight Words Teaching Strategy

 Games reinforce what the lesson teaches.

-7. Frequently Asked Questions
+5. Frequently Asked Questions

 Q: Progress is slow.
 We have been on the same five words for a week!

-A: Initially we start out by using all five techniques with each new word.
+A: Start out by using all five techniques with each new word.
 The techniques use different teaching methods and physical senses to support and reinforce the child’s memorization of the word.
-After a few weeks of lessons, you will develop a sense for how long it takes your child to learn new words and whether all five exercises are necessary.
+After a few weeks of lessons, you will have a sense for how long it takes your child to learn new words and whether all five exercises are necessary.
 Start by eliminating the last activity, Table Writing, but be sure to review those words at the next lesson to see if the child actually retained them without that last exercise.
 If the child learns fine without Table Writing, then you can try leaving out the fourth technique, Air Writing.
 Children who learn quickly may only need to use two or three of the techniques.

 Q: How long will it take to get through a whole word list?
 I want my child to learn ALL the words!!!